issalab/kell-et-al-marmoset-benchmarking/README.md

 # kell-et-al-marmoset-benchmarking
 This repository contains and describes data from work that benchmarks the high-level visual abilities of marmosets in comparison with humans, rhesus macaques, and rats.
 It also includes images used as stimuli for the comparisons, as well as images for animal training.
-It accompanies the preprint:
+It accompanies the <a href="https://doi.org/10.1101/2020.10.19.345561">preprint</a>:

-<p align="center"> <b>Conserved core visual object recognition across simian primates: <br> Marmoset image-by-image behavior mirrors that of humans and macaques</b></p>
+<p align="center"> <b> <a href="https://doi.org/10.1101/2020.10.19.345561">Conserved core visual object recognition across simian primates: <br> Marmoset image-by-image behavior mirrors that of humans and macaques </a> </b></p>

 <p align="center"> <a href="http://www.alexkell.org">Alexander J.E.
 Kell</a>, Sophie L. Bokor, You-Nah Jeon, Tahereh Toosi, <a href="https://zuckermaninstitute.columbia.edu/elias-b-issa-phd">Elias B. Issa</a></p>